OP City: Preview

 B. Deploy a L2 rollup from the OP stack

-Building on the foundation of the L1 node, this stage documents the deployment of an L2 rollup using the OP Stack.
-We began by installing the necessary Optimism dependencies and building the source code.
-We then proceeded to deploy the L1 contracts and initialize the OP-GETH instance, which involved setting up and executing key components such as op-geth and op-node.
-The process culminated in obtaining Holesky ETH on the L2 network and sending test transactions, successfully demonstrating the deployment of a rollup in a controlled home environment.
+Building on the L1 node infrastructure, we documented the process of deploying an L2 rollup using the OP Stack.
+We began by installing the necessary Optimism dependencies and compiling the source code.
+Subsequently, we deployed contracts on L1 and initiated the OP-GETH instance, which involved setting up and running key components such as op-geth and op-node.
+The process culminated in obtaining Holesky ETH on the L2 network and sending test transactions, demonstrating the successful deployment of a rollup in a controlled local environment.

 Holesky node running a rollup from the OP stack